 In 2017, RapidMiner’s former CMO Tom Wentworth became one of the first Drift customers to participate in the “No Forms” movement.
 This movement challenged companies to rethink how they interact with their current and future customers.
 During this time, RapidMiner ripped the forms off their website and replaced them with intelligent chatbots.

-Check out the full RapidMiner story in the video below or follow the link to the case study here. ?
+Check out the full RapidMiner story in the video below.

 Not only has this approach helped RapidMiner generate additional pipeline, it’s also improved RapidMiner’s customer experience across touchpoints.
 Today, RapidMiner’s Driftbot carries out thousands of chats per month, resolving about two-thirds of customer questions before any human intervention.

 Like RapidMiner, other marketing organizations are using digital transformation to overhaul their experiences.
 CMO Survey respondents project that over the next three years alone marketing spend in customer analytics will increase by 61%.

 This investment in consumer analytics brings to mind the first CMO priority mentioned earlier in this post: delivering superior customer experiences.
 As marketing leaders look to differentiate based on experiences, they will need greater insight into the motivations, expectations, and needs of their customer base.

 Outside of investing in technologies that measure and improve customer experiences, next-gen marketing teams should also look to onboard tech that can anticipate behaviors and automate follow-up with buyers and customers.